-Saint Paul Public Schools has moved their PeopleSoft system to Oracle Cloud Infrastructure.
+Saint Paul Public Schools, in conjunction with their partner psadmin.io, has moved their PeopleSoft system to Oracle Cloud Infrastructure.
 They re-architected their PeopleSoft applications to take advantage of OCI's features that are not available when running on-premise.

 In 2018, the St. Paul Public Schools (SPPS) data center housed the systems and servers that run the Oracle PeopleSoft application for human capital management, payroll, HR, and the district financial system.
 The servers running the PeopleSoft application were all out of date, out of warranty, and susceptible to failure.